fyquah/fyp-worker-dispatcher/README.md

 Make symbolic links to `artifacts.tar` in step directories for simulated annealing experiments.
 All "steps" in the initial execution share the same compilation artifacts, but are executed multiple times.
+This is done in the command controller.

 ```
 cat ./tmp/batch_executor.log | cut -f2 -d, | while read -r line; do